Skillmon/ltx_etl/CTAN.md

 operations are typically slower than the unexpandable alternatives.
 Also there are tokens which are not expandably distinguishable in TeX (those are active characters which are let to the same character with a different category code).

+Additionally a general map to token lists is provided modelled after `\__tl_act:NNNn` with additional features.